 Assessment: Each term students are assessed using the two strands: Making and Responding.
-Students are assessed on their artworks; they complete an exam or extended written task based on senior external assessment and they work on a visual diary which shows their planning, small practical tasks, research and experimentation.
+For the making component, students are assessed on their artworks and visual diary which shows planning, experimentation, small practical tasks, development of ideas, research and reflection which is submitted each term in a project folio.
+For the responding component, students complete an evaluation and artist statement of their own work and an exam or extended written task based on senior external assessment.
 Whilst a significant part of these tasks is completed within class time, there is an expectation that students need to work on practical and theory assessment tasks during their own time.